 Instead of water-based toners, I prefer products with some oils in them to make up for what my skin lacks.
 My favorite is the Laneige Cream Skin Refiner, which I’ve reviewed here and still adore.
 It’s simple, gentle, and insanely hydrating without being too heavy, just perfection in a bottle.

-In case you don’t have a mist, look for bi-phase ones that include nourishing oils, like the Pixi Glow Mist*, Sioris Time is Running Out Mist, or Tatcha Dewy Skin Mist.
+If you don’t have one, look for bi-phase mists that include nourishing oils, like the Pixi Glow Mist*, Sioris Time is Running Out Mist, or Tatcha Dewy Skin Mist.
 You can use these in place of toners or to add hydration throughout the day, and since they contain oils, they’ll lock in the moisture automatically.

 3. All the oils!